jessesosmena/SPA-vuejs-laravel/README.md

 # build for production with minification
 npm run build
 ```

-Change the Web API base URL or rename the endpoint located at src folder/config.js/apiDomain change the value to backend url for example if you use laravel as a backend the development server will start at http://localhost:8000.
+Change the Web API base URL or rename the endpoint located at src folder/config.js/apiDomain change the value to backend base url.

-To render the images set img src at src/components/product/Product.vue/ img src ="backend url"

-If you already have a stripe account then set the API Key / pk_test to your own API key go to src/components/product/Checkout.vue
+If you already have a stripe account then set the API Key / pk_test to your own API key got to src/components/product/Checkout.vue
 See your keys here: https://dashboard.stripe.com/account/apikeys

 Backend:
 php: 5.6.4,